Cassandre G Alvarado

 Dr. Cassandre Giguere Alvarado is an Assistant Professor of Practice in the Department of Educational Leadership and Policy at The University of Texas at Austin.
 A scholar/practitioner, Dr. Alvarado also serves in the Office of the Executive Vice President and Provost as Executive Director of Student Success Initiatives.

 Dr. Alvarado's teaching, research and professional practice focuses on student success.
 Over the past five years, she has designed and led student success innovations that have dramatically improved student success at UT-Austin.
 She was one of the chief architects of the University's recent 4-year graduate rate breakthroughs and her work has been recognized by the Association of Public & Land Grant Universities, the National Academic Advising Association, and the National Resource Center on the First-Year Experience and Students in Transition.
 Her current research projects seek to enhance our understanding of the conditions for student success.
-She is PI on UT-Austin's contribution to a Department of Education First in The World Grant - a major collaborative effort among 11 universities to study academic advising efficacy.
+She is PI on UT-Austin's contribution to a Department of Education First in The World Grant (MAAPS) - a major collaborative effort among 11 universities to study academic advising efficacy.

 Dr. Alvarado is also a faculty affiliate of the Initiative for the Development of Academic Innovation at LASPAU-Harvard University, where she has worked with more than 500 faculty from Latin America and the Caribbean to help improve student success and retention.